milesj/web-lang/spec/control-structures.md

         }
     }

-And `else` block can be defined that will execute if the collection is empty.
+An `else` block can be defined that will execute if the collection is empty.

     for value in foo {
         // ...